operator-framework/operator-sdk/website/content/en/docs/olm-integration/legacy/generating-a-csv.md

   - `Role`: define Operator permissions within a namespace.
   - `ClusterRole`: define cluster-wide Operator permissions.
   - `Deployment`: define how the Operator's operand is run in pods.
-  - `CustomResourceDefinition` (CRD): definitions of custom objects your Operator reconciles.
+  - `CustomResourceDefinition`: definitions of custom objects your Operator reconciles.
   - Custom resource examples: examples of objects adhering to the spec of a particular CRD.

-_For Go Operators only:_ these commands parse [CSV markers][csv-markers] from API type definitions, located in `./pkg/apis`, to populate certain CSV fields.
+**For Go Operators only:** these commands parse [CSV markers][csv-markers] from API type definitions, located in `./pkg/apis`, to populate certain CSV fields.
 You can set an alternative path to the API types root directory with `--apis-dir`.
 These markers are not available to Ansible or Helm project types.